stfc/PSyclone/doc/developer_guide/psy_data.rst

 the read-only-verification base class (see :ref:`psydata_read_only_base_class`) uses it.
 If more types are required, they can be defined in ``process.py``.
-If the additional types need different number of bits and are required in a read-only library, the read-only-verification base class needs to be adjusted as well.
+If the additional types need different numbers of bits and are required in a read-only library, the read-only-verification base class (``lib/read_only/read_only_base.jinja``) needs to be adjusted as well.

 .. code-block:: jinja